 Students are able to obtain financial aid in the form of loans, grants, and scholarships.
 In order to serve the large number of students who need financial assistance, the university coordinates various elements of each student’s financial aid program.
 This “packaging” approach may include assistance from two or more financial aid sources.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan dollars for which they qualify, given restrictions on the availability of funds, institutional policies, and federal guidelines.

 Types of financial aid for students include the Federal Stafford Loan, Cal Grants, graduate fellowships, and other alternative loans.
 Other loans and grants may be available in certain programs.
-Please contact your student account specialist to obtain more information, and visit Graduate and Professional Student Financial Services.
+Contact the Student Services Center at email@example.com or (626) 815-2020) to work with a Student Account Specialist.
+For more information visit Graduate and Professional Student Financial Services.

 When do I have to start paying back the loan?

 Repayment of loans begins six months after dropping below half time, withdrawing from school, or finishing the program.
 Loans can be deferred as long as you are enrolled half time or more in school.